Processed foods, such as ready meals, baked goods, and processed meats, can have negative health effects.

 This increases a person’s chances of taking in more calories than they use up, which can lead to unintentional weight gain.

 Ultra-processed foods are often high in unhealthful, cheap fats.
 For example, they often contain refined seed or vegetable oils, which can be easy to use, inexpensive, and last a long time.

 Manufacturers create artificial trans fats by adding hydrogen to liquid vegetable oils, making them more solid.

 Trans fats increase inflammation in the body.
 They also raise levels of low-density lipoprotein, or “bad,” cholesterol, and decrease levels of high-density lipoprotein, or “good,” cholesterol.

 Eating trans fats is associated with an increased risk of heart disease, stroke, and type 2 diabetes.
-For example, according to a 2019 study, a 2% increase in energy intake from trans fats is linked with a 23% increase in cardiovascular risk.
+For example, according to a

 In recent decades, ultra-processed foods have become common in diets worldwide.
 However, eating large amounts of these foods increases risks to health.